 Some allegations are suitable for conclusion by way of a Regulatory Settlement Agreement (RSA), in lieu of a hearing before the SDT.
 RSAs are normally only available before the SRA decides to refer the case to the SDT.
 The Solicitor will usually need to accept that there has been a breach of the rules and for that reason, discussions about RSAs are held on a without prejudice basis.

 I can assist you and/or your law firm with negotiating the possibility and final terms of an RSA agreement in order to bring the investigation to a close.

 After the SRA has certified that there is a case to answer based on the Rule 5 Statement and accompanying evidence, it may still be possible to conclude the case without a hearing, by way of an Agreed Outcome.

-An Agreed Outcome requires the Solicitor to make admissions as well as to agree the sanction proposed by the SRA.
-Agreed Outcomes require the approval of the SDT; their terms must be realistic as the SDT may refuse to agree them.
-This process can in appropriate cases give solicitors or firms certainty as to the outcome and reduce costs.
+An Agreed Outcome requires the Solicitor to make admissions as well as to agree on the sanction proposed by the SRA.
+Agreed Outcomes require the approval of the SDT; the terms must be realistic as the SDT may refuse to agree them.
+This process can provide solicitors or firms certainty as to the outcome and reduce costs.